Airbotics/uptane-server/docs/components/robots/overview.md

 | `Updating`  | One or more ECUs on a robot are currently in the process of updating.      |
 | `Failed`    | One or more ECUs on a robot failed to update to the latest version.        |

+This status is will be updated as new software updates are applied to its ECUs through [rollouts](../rollouts.md).

 ## Rollout history